yshmarov/yshmarov.github.io/_posts/2020-10-26-rails-6-install-fontawesome-with-webpacker.md

 ---
 layout: post
-title: 'Rails 6: Install FontAwesome with Yarn and Webpacker'
+title: 'How to Install FontAwesome with Yarn and Webpacker in Rails 6?'
 author: Yaroslav Shmarov
 tags:
 - fontawesome